moonstar-x/old-server-setup/docs/discord-bots/tts-bot.md

 ## Configuration

-Inside the folder we downloaded there is a *settings.json.example* file, we'll rename it and then we'll edit it:
+Inside the `config` folder there is a *settings.json.example* file, we'll rename it and then we'll edit it:

     mv settings.json.example settings.json
     nano settings.json